 Verify that it has the same dimension and resolution as the raw data using mri_info:

 mri_info template.nii.gz mri_info f.nii.gz

-You can play with the opacity of the mask by moving the opacity slider or entering a new value less than 1 and hitting enter.
+You can play with the opacity of the mask by moving the opacity slider or entering a new value.
+Right now, the mask opacity is set to 0.75 (by including 'opacity=0.75' in the freeview command) so that you can see where there is overlap with the template volume.
 The brain.nii.gz is used to constrain voxel-wise operations.
 The eroded mask (brain.e3.nii.gz) is used to compute the mean functional value used for intensity normalization and global mean time course.
 There are other masks there that we will get to later.

 4.3.
 Intensity Normalization and Global Mean Time Course

 By default, FS-FAST will scale the intensities of all voxels and time points to help assure that they are of the same value across runs, sessions, and subjects.
 It does this by dividing by the mean across all voxels and time points inside the brain.e3.nii.gz mask, then multiplying by 100.
 This value is stored in global.meanval.dat.
 This is a simple text file which you can view.
 At this point, this value is stored and used later.
 A waveform is also constructed of the mean at each time point (text file global.waveform.dat).
 This can be used as a nuisance regressor.